HaxeFoundation/nekovm.org/www/pages/doc/mod_neko.md

 ## Apache configuration

 If you want to use Apache with `mod_neko`, once Neko is correctly configured, you can edit your Apache configuration `httpd.conf` in order to add `mod_neko`.
-Each statement must be added on a single line in the proper place in the Apache configuration file :
+Each statement must be added to a single line in the proper place in the Apache configuration file :

 - add `LoadModule neko_module (your path to mod_neko.ndll)`